Policies

 Where you wish to withdraw from your course within 14 days of the course start date you must follow the withdrawal process and state clearly that your withdrawal is within 14 days of the course start date.
 Once this is approved, the University will refund any tuition fees paid.

-Withdrawing after 14 days of your course start date
+Withdrawing more than 14 days after your course start date

-If you permanently withdraw from your studies after 14 days of your course start date, the tuition fee calculation is dependent on the type of course you are studying.
+If you permanently withdraw from your studies more than 14 days after your course start date, the tuition fee calculation is dependent on the type of course you are studying.

 How liabilities are calculated